samflynn/custom-start-page/README.md

 # Your personalized minimalistic start page

-*    set it as the default homepage, change the preferences in the browser settings.
+*    Set it as the default homepage, change the preferences in the browser settings.
-*    for Firefox users, to set it as the "new tab" page too, install the add-on New Tab Override and set it preferences to "custom page".
+*    For Firefox users, to set it as the "new tab" page too, install the add-on New Tab Override and set it preferences to "custom page".
+*    For chrome:

 Prefix followed by a space followed by query:
 !d : Dictionary search displayed on the same page for the query.